Sudarsankumar07/SpeakIQ/README.md

 # SpeakIQ: AI-Powered English Speaking Evaluation Platform

 SpeakIQ is a prototype application designed to help users evaluate and improve their spoken English.
-Users can choose from categorized topic tracks (General, Business, IELTS Prep) or input custom prompts, record their voice response, and receive detailed AI feedback.
+Users select categorization topic tracks (General, Business, IELTS Prep) or input custom prompts, record their voice response, verify and edit their verbatim transcription, and receive detailed AI grading.

 ---